 Whether you are hosting a birthday party for 20 kids, a seminar for 100 colleagues, or a wedding for 400 friends and family, the opportunities to reduce costs and promote sustainability are endless.

-Events need invitations, agendas, information packets and more, but these necessary materials are also a primary source of event waste.
-When creating a sustainable event, the first solution is to determine whether or not your guests can utilize electronic documents.
-Thanks to rapidly evolving technology and common use of smartphones and tablets, there are scores of mobile app providers that can create a unique app for your event.
+Events need invitations, agendas, information packets, and more, but these necessary materials are also a primary source of event waste.
+When creating a sustainable event, the first solution is to determine whether your guests can utilize electronic documents.
+Thanks to rapidly evolving technology and the common use of smartphones and tablets, there are scores of mobile app providers that can create a unique app for your event.
 Attendees can view the agenda, speaker bios, trade show maps, and even provide real-time feedback and commentary through the app.
 Search for “conference apps” to get started.

 Location and Transportation

 Assuming a virtual meeting (i.e., conference call or video conference) is not an option, choosing a location that minimizes travel logistics is a great opportunity to reduce the event’s environmental impact.
 When using electronic invitations, allowing guests to see each other’s responses may enable them to arrange carpools.
-Providing trolley or mini-bus transit from a central point, such as a hotel or remote parking lot, to your event can also reduce vehicle miles, and may encourage greater attendance.
+Providing trolley or mini-bus transit from a central point, such as a hotel or remote parking lot, to your event can also reduce vehicle miles and may encourage greater attendance.
 Choosing locations within walking distance of public transit also reduces the need for personal vehicles.

 Water and Other Beverages